tmtsoftware/csw/docs/src/main/commons/testing.md

 @@@ note

-You do not need to externally start any services like the Event Service, Config Service, Location Service etc. via `csw-services.sh` script.
+You do not need to externally start any services like the Event Service, Config Service, Location Service etc. via `csw-services` application.
 Testkits will start required services as a part of initialization.
 For the Event and Alarm service, it uses an instance of `embedded-redis`.

 @@@